hposca/useful_notes/docs/linux.md

 You may use the above procedure to create up to 5 additional X sessions (Ctrl+Alt+F8 to Ctrl+Alt+F12).
 For each additional X session, increment the console number in both step 1 and 3.
 For instance, switch to virtual terminal 2 (Control+Alt+F2) to execute the command `startx -- :2`.

+# Create another SSH server

+Sometimes you need to debug your SSH connection, for those times you can open another SSH server and watch what is happening inside it.

+    /usr/sbin/sshd -d -p 2222

+And when (from other machine) need to connect to it:

+    ssh -p 2222 user@machine